-By similar argument it can be seen that the other 2 diodes that is this diode and this diode will be turned off when the voltage polarity is positive, when this is positive with respect to this.
-So, this other 2 diode will be conducting and will make these 2 diodes go off.
+By a similar argument, it can be seen that the other two diodes that is this diode and this diode will be turned off, when the voltage polarity is positive, when this is positive with respect to this.
+So, these other two diodes will be conducting and will make these two diodes go off.
 So, the total schematic of the rectifier is like this as shown.
-Now to this we have to connect a filter because this is a varying voltage we need to connect a filter it is a simple matter of connecting a capacitor like this as shown this is a capacitor c.
+Now, to this if we how to connect a filter because this is a varying voltage we need to connect a filter.

-Now, this capacitor will act as a filter and trying to pass current through the load which is more or less like a dc now this point may be interesting to see some real components of the rectifier and the capacitors.
+It is a simple matter of connecting a capacitor like this as shown.
+This is a capacitor C. Now this capacitor will act as a filter and trying to pass current through load which is more or less at DC.
+Now, at this point may be interesting to see some real components of the rectifier and the capacitors.

-I like to show you some common rectifier diodes.
-Now this is a very common rectifier diode used in most of the products 1N4001111 and 4007 kind of series kind of diodes it can handle just about 1 amp or so.
-And pretty popular and common they come strips like this and then, you will be mounting 4 of them to form a full bridge rectifier like this.
-You also have these smaller diodes these are 1N4148 type diodes much smaller handles only around 500 milliamps or 800 milliamps in that range for much smaller circuits.
+I would like to show you some common rectifier diodes.
+Now, this is a very common rectifier diode used in most of the products 1 and 400 11; 1 and 400 7 kind of series kind of diodes.
+It can handle just about 1 ampere so and pretty popular and common.
+They come strips like this and then, you will be mounting 4 of them to form a full bridge rectifier.

-You have some f r series high amps higher amps 1 also you see here, this is the 1 and 11.
-Which I am right now showing is around 3 amps range f r series diode rectifier diodes can be used for rectification and then, this is a 6 amp diode what I am right now showing.
-So, this can also be used for rectification an interesting thing here would like to show you this you see this is full bridge rectifier complete it is having four diodes within it.
-So, 2 of the leads are connected to the ac and 2 of the leads are connected to the unidirectional port that is plus minus and to that unidirectional port; that means, you connect a load resistor or a filter capacitor.
+Like this you also have still smaller diodes these are 1 and 4 and 4 8 type diodes much smaller handles; only around 500 milliamps or 800 milliamps in that range for much smaller circuits.
+You have some fr series high amps; higher amps one.
+Also you see here this is the one on one which I am right now showing is around 3 amps range FR series diode; rectifier diodes can be used for rectification and then this is a 6 amp diode, what I am right now showing.

+So, this can also be used for rectification.
+An interesting thing here would like to show you this you see this is a full bridge rectifier completely.
+It is having 4 diodes within it.
+So, 2 of the leads are connected to the AC and 2 of the leads are connected to the unidirectional port that is plus minus and to that unidirectional port pins you connect the load resistor r u and the filter capacitor.